robertojguerra/orangepi-zero-full-setup/README.md

 *insert photo*

-<h1>Read and write digital inputs and outputs with C and Python</h1>
+<h1>6.
+Read and write digital inputs and outputs with C and Python</h1>

 *coming soon*